just-buildsystem/justbuild/CONTRIBUTING.md

 For all changes, remember to also update the documentation and add appropriate test coverage.
-For code to be accepted, all tests must pass; the two global test suites are `["test", "ALL"]` and `["test", "bootstrap-test"]` where the latter needs an increased action time out.
+For code to be accepted, all tests must pass; the two global test suites are `["@", "just tests", "", "ALL"]` and `["@", "just tests", "test", "bootstrap-test"]` where the latter needs an increased action time out.
 Code is formatted with `clang-format` and linted with `clang-tidy`; the corresponding configuration files can be found in the top-level directory of this repository.

 Changes should be organized as a patch series, i.e., as a sequence of small changes that are easy to review, but nevertheless self-contained